 - 2. That the projected outturn for the 2021/22 financial year is noted. - 3.
-That the proposed forward budget is supported by the River Hamble Harbour Management Committee and submitted to the River Hamble Harbour Board for approval. - 4.
+That the proposed forward budget is approved. - 4.
 That the balances held within the reserves and the position on the reserve balances are noted. - 5.
-That the proposal to fund the pump replacement at Warsash jetty from revenue, rather than the Asset Enhancement Reserve as budgeted, be supported by the Management Committee and submitted to the River Hamble Board for approval.
+That the proposal to fund the pump replacement at Warsash jetty from revenue, rather than the Asset Enhancement Reserve as budgeted, be approved.